joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/28/us/politics/trump-attacks-harris-border.html

 **Kyle Hendricks gets the goodbye at home he worked hard to earn, exiting on a high note**\
-`In a 3-0 win Saturday over the Reds at Wrigley, he did his best to make sure he earned every bit of the multiple ovations he got on the day.`\
+`In a 3-0 win Saturday over the Reds at Wrigley, he did his best to make sure he earned every bit of the multiple ovations he got.`\
 https://nytimes.com/athletic/5801920/2024/09/28/cubs-kyle-hendricks-exits-high-note/

 **Travis Hunter strikes a Heisman pose in Colorado’s blowout win at UCF**\